-1. What is the difference between Chapter 7 bankruptcy and Chapter 13 bankruptcy?
+What is the difference between Chapter 7 bankruptcy and Chapter 13 bankruptcy in Florida?

 Under Chapter 7 bankruptcy in Orlando, the majority of your unsecured debts will be completely discharged.
 However, certain debts referred as “secured debt” or “nondischargeable debt,” cannot be discharged through bankruptcy.
 This type of debt includes child support, spousal support, student loans, tax debt, damages for personal injury accidents, etc. Furthermore, in exchange for eliminating your unsecured debt, the bankruptcy court technically may sell off some of your non-exempt assets and properties to back pay your creditors.
 That is why it is vital that your attorney knows how to protect your belongings and assets with the exemptions provided in the Bankruptcy Law.
 Nevertheless, despite the misinformation most people receive from friends and family that have “heard” bad things about bankruptcy, most people do not lose any property in bankruptcy.
 During our FREE consultation, we can explain what you can expect if you file bankruptcy in Orlando.